 A good credit score is always going to work in your favor.
 This can help you to achieve more with your money, and have access to a greater number of possibilities which rely on credit.
 It’s important to understand how credit score calculations work, however.

-It may seem a positive thing if you’ve never had a credit card or loan, but this means that you haven’t had the opportunity to prove that you’re capable with credit.
+It may seem a positive thing if you’ve never had a credit card or loan, but this means that you haven’t had the opportunity to prove that you’re responsive with credit.
 It is much better to take out a credit card, for example, and keep your spending to a minimum (such as $5 a month), but always repay your money on time.

 This will help to build a good reputation of your ability to use and maintain borrowing methods.
 It’s also important that you know what you could be doing to improve your credit score and increase the chances of buying in the future.

 Be Sensible Regarding Your Employment